peter88213/nvhelp-en/source/scap_novx/index.rst

 Mark sections
 ~~~~~~~~~~~~~

-Either apply the "Scene" style, if any, via context menu,
+Either apply the "Section" style, if any, via context menu,
 or tick "Shadow" in the Inspector to mark the note as section.

 .. figure:: _images/mark_section.png